jewdev/NotABot/README.md

 ### Removed:
 - The spammy messages that was in the `help` command
 - Permanently removed `bugreport` because you can report bugs [here](https://github.com/BlueMalgeran/NotABot/issues)
+- Removed the `uptime` command and made another command with more informmation!
 ### TODO:
 + ~~watch porn~~
 + Unban command.